ernolfur/CSC212GradeBook/IMPORTANT_PLAN.md

 ## B-tree (Adam)
 - Append insert new entire student information into input .csv file
-- Sort grades from highest to lowest and output
+- Sort grades from highest to lowest by average and output
 - output students who receive bonus for reaching attendance count threshold

 ## Skip-List (Skye)